lambert/26/docs/README.md

 Input stage.

-The input stage consists of a single CA3140E operational amplifier with feedback loop and dc filtering with a capacitor.
+The input stage consists of a single CA3140E operational amplifier with feedback loop and DC filtering with a capacitor.

 The input stage is simulated for both frequency and transient responses.